threatgrid/ctia/README.md

 If the rate limit is exceeded:

 - The client receives a response with the 429 HTTP status, a `retry-after` header and the JSON message `{"error": "Too Many Requests"}`.
-The retry-after header indicates the number of second to wait before making a new request.
+The retry-after header indicates the number of seconds to wait before making a new request.

  ```
 HTTP/1.1 429 Too Many Requests